Health

 picture of the inside of pressure distribution systemSystems utilizing a pump to lift wastewater to a soil treatment area at a higher elevation or to provide pressure distribution must meet Section 43.9.I of the Larimer County On-Site Wastewater Treatment System Regulations.
 The following is a summary of the requirements:

-7. The control panel must include an audible and visual alarm and have a disconnect within line of sight of the pump chamber.
+5. For pressure distribution, the control panel must track pump run times and the number of pump cycles.
+It should also have a switch that allows you to manually operate the pump.
+The control panel must include both an audible and visual alarm and have a disconnect switch within sight of the pump chamber.

 Additionally,picture of a control panel

-The site and soil evaluation is an important part of the permitting process for on-site wastewater treatment systems (OWTS).
-The site evaluation is used to determine if site and soil conditions are suitable for installation of an OWTS, the size of the soil treatment area, and if any physical features such as lakes, creeks, irrigation ditches, drainages, or wells that may require setbacks to prevent possible contamination. a picture graph showing site and soil evaluation measurements
+The site and soil evaluation is an important step in the permitting process for on-site wastewater treatment systems (OWTS).
+It helps determine if the site and soil are suitable for installing an OWTS, how large the soil treatment area should be, and if there are any nearby features like lakes, creeks, irrigation ditches, or wells that might need to be considered to prevent contamination.

 Soil test pits must be constructed per the following guidelines;